 The loss of green infrastructure components will generally be resisted.
 Proposals affecting the green wedges will be assessed against policy NE3.
-Proposals affecting playing pitches will be assessed against policy NE5.
+Proposals affecting playing pitches and incidental open space will be assessed against policies NE5 and NE6 respectively.
 Development that results in the loss of churchyards and cemeteries will not be permitted.
 In exceptional circumstances other green infrastructure will only be considered for other uses where: